-Started all 52 games of the season for Mizzou, continuing her role as the squad's starting first baseman.
+Appeared in all 52 games of the season for Mizzou, with 49 starts, continuing her role as the squad's starting first baseman.

 Hit .304 (41-for-135), tied for the squad-best with 16 home runs and built a team-leading .696 slugging percentage, a mark that tied for eighth in the Southeastern Conference.